m0lc14kk/WebhookAPI/README.md

 1. Check your BDS ([Bedrock Dedicated Server](https://www.minecraft.net/en-us/download/server/bedrock)) configuration file (`config/default/permissions.json`) and add the `@minecraft/server-net` module if it's not present.

-2. Push `@minecraft/server-net` to your pack's manifest, by pasting this inside your manifest:
+2. Push `@minecraft/server-net` module to your pack's manifest, by pasting this inside your dependencies in manifest:
 ```json
 {
     // You can remove comments, if they're causing warning in your IDE.